SFe-Team-was-taken/SFe/sfe-specification-4.0u5.md

 - Replace `RF64` with `RIFF`.
 - Rename `sfen` to `sfbk`.
 - Downgrade the `ifil` version in the header to `wMajor=2`.

-### 11.3.3 Conversion between 32-bit static and RIFX

-- Replace `RIFF` with `RIFX` (or vice versa).
-- Swap the bytes to convert between big endian and little endian.

 ## 11.4 File repair programs